 Once the river exits these turbulent waters, it enters the Split Mountain Canyon.
 The peaceful waters extend into the Uinta Basin for 100 miles, inspiring a serene relaxation that overtakes visitors.
 The Green River then plunges into Desolation and Gray Canyons, which extend more than 120 miles.
 Desolation Canyon is the deepest, with areas deeper than the Grand Canyon, and Gray Canyon is a narrow pathway into the raging wilderness.
 Ultimately, the Green River meets the Colorado River in Stillwater Canyon, located in Canyonlands National Park.

-The Green River hugs native landscape that highlights the desert’s unique vegetative plant- and flora-life.
-This includes giant pines, aspen, firs, juniper, pinyon, sagebrush, shadscale, cactus, willows, cottonwoods and tamarisk.
-The difference between the dessert and riparian plant life is picturesque.
+The Green River hugs the native landscape that highlights the desert’s unique vegetative plant- and flora-life.
+This includes giant pines, aspen, firs, juniper, pinyon, sagebrush, shadscale, cactus, willows, cottonwoods, and tamarisk.
+The difference between the desert and riparian plant life is picturesque.